An explicit rational structure for real semisimple Lie algebras: Abstract

 \section{Abstract}

 We construct a convenient basis for all real semisimple Lie algebras by means of an adapted Chevalley basis of the complexification.
-It determines (half-)integer structure constants which we express only in terms of the root system and its automorphism defining the real structure.
-Provided the real algebra admits one, the basis exhibits an explicit complex structure.
-Part of the basis spans the nilpotent algebra of an Iwasawa decomposition.
-This shows that Iwasawa N-groups have lattices.
-We give explicit realizations of all Iwasawa N-groups in the real rank one case and we construct coordinate charts for all symmetric spaces of noncompact type in a uniform way.
+It determines rational and in fact half-integer structure constants which we express only in terms of the root system and the involution that defines the real structure.